MarkBroerkens/RACECARX/README.md

-# carai-mk-2
+# RACECAR/X
-car.AI Second Edition

-1:10 autonomous RC robocar.
+1:10 autonomous RC robocar that is controlled by NVIDIA AGX Xavier.

 Inspired by
 * [MIT racecar](https://mit-racecar.github.io/)